 The Exelon Corporation Stock Fund seeks to increase the value of each account over the long term by investing in Exelon Corporation common stock and short-term investments.
-The amount of the short-term investments is based upon a target established by the Plan sponsor, but the actual amount of short term investments on any given business day will vary with the amount of cash awaiting investment and participant activity of the fund (contributions, redemptions, exchanges, and withdrawals).
+The amount of the short-term investments is based upon a target established by the plan sponsor, but the actual amount of short-term investments on any given business day will vary with the amount of cash awaiting investment and participant activity of the fund (contributions, redemptions, exchanges and withdrawals).

 The UBS Diversified Fund - Class A is a global balanced asset allocation collective fund.
 The fund is a broadly diversified portfolio of stocks, bonds, real estate and private market investments in the United States and a broad range of other countries, including a small allocation in emerging markets.
 The fund is invested in the Multi-Asset Portfolio offered through UBS Global Asset Management Trust Company and UBS Global Asset Management.
-The fund is actively managed within an asset allocation framework that encompasses the full range of market, currency, and security exposures within the world capital markets.
+The fund is actively managed within an asset allocation framework that encompasses the full range of market, currency and security exposures within the world capital markets.

-The Managed Income Fund is a fund that is a combination of Fidelity's Managed Income Portfolio II (MIP II) and investment contracts previously purchased by this plan.
+The Managed Income Fund is a fund that is a combination of Fidelity's Managed Income Portfolio II ("MIP II") and investment contracts previously purchased by the Plan.
+The MIP II is managed by the Trustee.
 The MIP II invests in investment contracts offered by major insurance companies and other approved financial institutions and in certain types of fixed income securities.
+A small portion of MIP II is invested in a money market fund to provide daily liquidity.
 Other investment contracts ("wrap contracts") are purchased in conjunction with an investment in MIP II in fixed income securities, which may include United States treasury bonds, corporate bonds, mortgage-backed securities and bond funds.